jtod/Hydra/README.md

 different syntax.
 Bash is available on every platform, and has become a defacto standard.
 Windows has several shells of its own, including Command Prompt and PowerShell, but you can also use bash on Windows.
-You can use any shell you like, but the following instructions assume bash.
+You can use any shell you like.
+The following instructions  assume either bash or Windows Command Prompt.

 Instead of a shell, it's also possible to use a GUI (graphical user interface), but setting that up is a little more complicated, and the